lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 However, several other plant endophytic symbioses are studied less intensively isolated from various plant organs [@Pinto-Carbo2018; @Frank2018].
 One such example, and the subject of this study, is the fern genus _Azolla_.
 _Azolla_ ferns harbour symbiotic cyanobacteria, which they systematically transfer to subsequent generations.
-@Li2018 showed that the _Azolla filiculoides_ genome does not encode the CSP, indicating the molecular underpinnings of symbioses, in general, may be more diverse.
+@Li2018 showed that the _Azolla filiculoides_ genome does not encode the CSP, indicating that the molecular underpinnings of symbioses, in general, may be more diverse.

 Work on plant-endophyte symbioses often focuses on one symbiotic partner where there could be multiple.
 Researchers may isolate, culture or otherwise enrich symbiotic endophytes, which are often lowly abundant compared to plant tissue [@Ran2010; @DeMeyer2019].
-Such enrichments substantially improve the efficiency of sequencing the endophytes' DNA rather than a bulk DNA extraction that includes the host.
+Such enrichments substantially improve the efficiency of sequencing the endophytes' DNA compared to a bulk DNA extraction that includes the host.
-Simultaneously, such processes often increase the selectiveness of a methodology, leaving out any additional organisms to a host-endophyte symbiosis.
+Simultaneously, such processes often are so selective that they leave out any additional organisms of the host-endophyte symbiosis.
-Full metagenomic sequencing would be a less biased assessment to study all organisms in a symbiosis, at least when one expects more endophytic microbes.
+Full metagenomic sequencing would be a less biased assessment to study all organisms in a symbiosis, whilst it is still biased by the efficacy with which DNA is extracted.

 Full metagenomics sequencing is inefficient if symbionts are lowly abundant in plant tissue; hence, the method becomes cost-inefficient.
 Alternatively, symbiont genomes may be retrieved from sequencing data already available in data repositories; capitalising on opportunities of the FAIR data age and its diversity.